cosfer2804/FCDATA/README.md

 * #### AUC

 ### Models
-### Models

-To perform each model, we developed a for loop in which we applied Logistic Regression, Random Forest, KNeighbors and Gradient Boosting to the same dataframe.
-In this way, it was possible to compare and evaluate which methods obtained the best results.
+To run each model, We developed a for loop function that apply Logistic Regression, Random Forest, KNeighbors and Gradient Boosting to the same dataframe allowing us to compare and evaluate which methods had the best results.

-So after testing nine different models, we decided to give attention to two of them that had a more relevant result.
+After testing nine different models, we selected the two following models.
 It is worth noting that each model represents two different marketing strategies.

 #### Model 1 - KNeighbors (using SMOTE for resampling)
 Despite achieving only 69.6% accuracy, this model is the most ideal for implementing a marketing strategy that will focus on potential customers without losing those who have already accepted the offer.